We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Rosca de Reyes vs. King Cake

-Rosca de Reyes might remind you of king cake, and they do have some similarities.
-However, king cake is an Americanized version of the bread, and typically is filled with a cream cheese or cinnamon mixture and is decorated with white icing and green, purple, and yellow sugar.
+This dessert might remind you of king cake, and they do have some similarities.
+However, king cake is an Americanized version, and typically is filled with a cream cheese or cinnamon mixture and is decorated with white icing and green, purple, and yellow sugar.
 Rosca de Reyes looks and tastes quite different from king cake.

 What does it mean when you get the baby in the Rosca?